 THE SHORT STORY

-Renowned for her genre-hopping irreverence and mesmerising stage presence, the Melbourne born, Paris bred songstress, Nadeah Miranda, has supported artists as diverse as Tame Impala, Nick Cave, Franz Ferdinand, Mick Jones (The Clash), The Do, Damian Rice, Yodelice, Charlie Winston and James.
-She’s worked with acclaimed producers including Rob Ellis (PJ Harvey, Bat for Lashes), Marc Collin (Nouvelle Vague), Tommy D (Catatonia, Right Said Fred) and Grammy nominated classical composer, Nicola Tescari.
+Renowned for her genre-hopping irreverence and mesmerising stage presence, the Melbourne born, Paris bred songstress, Nadéah Miranda, has supported artists as diverse as Tame Impala, Nick Cave, Mick Jones (The Clash), Fun Lovin’ Criminals, James, The Do, Damian Rice, Yodelice and Charlie Winston and shared the bill with artists such as Franz Ferdinand, Keane, Kelis, Funkadelic, Snow Patrol and Lily Allen.

 THE LONG STORY

-Someday this will end but in the meantime she livestreams shows to her audience all around the planet.
-She played more than 200 live-stream shows last year as part of the Lockdown Lounge Room Tour and hopes to make the world a better place by doing so.
+Someday this will end but in the meantime Nadéah livestreams shows to her audience all around the planet.
+She played more than 200 live-stream shows in 2020 as part of the Lockdown Lounge Room Tour and hopes to have made the world a better place by doing so.